 Day 1: The tour begins this evening with dinner at an airport hotel in Delhi.
 Night in Delhi.

-Days 6-7: Keoladeo National Park, known simply as Bharatpur, was originally a vast wetland developed for duck shooting.
-Coaches are not allowed inside the park, so we’ll explore the 29 square kilometres on foot, and by bicycle-rickshaw (peddled by someone else!).
-Those whose over-riding memories of birdwatching abroad are dusty and bumpy roads and whistle-stop stake-outs will find this a marvellously relaxing time.
-Nevertheless, it will be very rewarding, with the possibility of over 150 species in a day ranging from Sarus Crane to Small Minivet and Brown Craske to Eastern Imperial Eagle.
-Among the numbers of waterbirds, Black-necked and Painted Storks, Intermediate Egret, and Darter will vie for our attention as we search for less usual species such as Ferruginous and Red-crested Pochards and Greater Painted-snipe.
-In the trailside trees we’ll look for Yellow-footed Green Pigeon, Common Woodshrike, Indian Paradise-Flycatcher, White-bellied Drongo, Coppersmith Barbet, and Ashy Prinia.
-Beneath the bushes the slightest movement could herald a Bluethroat or, with luck, an Orange-headed Thrush or Siberian Rubythroat.
-In the sky above might be Greater Spotted Eagle, Red-headed Vulture or Crested Serpent Eagle.
-Dusk may bring us Collared Scops-Owl, Dusky Horned-Owl or a nightjar or two.
+Days 6-7: Keoladeo National Park, or simply Bharatpur, was originally a vast wetland developed for duck shooting.
+Coaches are not allowed inside the park, so we’ll explore the 10 square miles on foot, by bicycle-rickshaw, and in the park’s electric bus.
+Birding here is always very rewarding, with the possibility of more than 150 species ranging from Sarus Crane to Small Minivet, from Brown Crake to Eastern Imperial Eagle.
+Amongst the vast numbers of waterbirds, Black-necked and Painted Storks, Intermediate Egret, and Oriental Darter will vie for our attention as we search for more sought-after species such as Ferruginous and Red-crested Pochards or Greater Painted-snipe.
+In the trailside trees we’ll look for Marshall’s Iora, Yellow-footed Green Pigeon, Common Wood-Shrike, White-bellied Drongo, Coppersmith Barbet, and Ashy Prinia.
+Beneath the bushes the slightest movement could signal a Bluethroat or, with luck, an Orange-headed Thrush or Siberian Rubythroat.
+In the sky above there might be Greater Spotted Eagle, Red-headed Vulture, or Crested Serpent-Eagle.
+Dusk may bring us Collared Scops Owl, Dusky Horned Owl, or a nightjar or two.
 Note that Bharatpur is suffering from a long-term acute water shortage, and although the actual amount of water in the park varies, depending largely on the magnitude of the previous summer’s monsoon, the sanctuary has been very dry for most of the 21st century.
 Because of this, we might now spend only one full day inside the reserve, and we might visit other sites outside the reserve during our time here.
 Nights at Bharatpur.

-Day 9: After breakfast we’ll return to Agra and visit the Taj Mahal – ‘no mere building but a love immortalised in marble’.
-Birders in the party, who are not moved by Shah Jahan’s promise to Mumtaz Mahal that he would build a tomb that would forever remind the world of their great love, should at least enjoy seeing raptors in profusion over the Taj, and a chance of Pallas’s Gull or River Lapwing on the Yamuna River, or Asian Koel and Brown-headed Barbet in the leafy gardens.
-In the afternoon we’ll continue north back to Delhi where we’ll have dinner and access to two day-rooms before taking an overnight sleeper train up to Kathgodam at the base of the mighty Himalayas.
+Day 9: After breakfast we’ll return to Agra and visit the Taj Mahal - “no mere building, but a love immortalized in marble.”
+Birders unmoved by Shah Jahan’s promise to build a tomb that would forever recall the love he shared with Mumtaz Mahal, should at least enjoy seeing the profusion of raptors over the Taj; there is also a chance of Pallas’s Gull or River Lapwing on the Yamuna River, while Asian Koel and Brown-headed Barbet can be seen in the leafy gardens.
+In the afternoon we’ll continue north back to Delhi where we’ll overnight.

-Day 10: Leaving Kathgodam in the early morning we’ll continue north to Ramnagar.
-Here we’ll search the boulder-strewn river for the rare and increasingly elusive Ibisbill, as well as wintering Wallcreepers.
-From there we move on to The Den, a delightful lodge just outside Corbett National Park which has superb views across the Kosi River and surrounding dense woodland where we are free to wander on foot.
+Day 10: We’ll leave the hotel very early this morning to catch our train to Kathgodam at the base of the mighty Himalayas.
+We should arrive around midday, and after lunch we’ll drive to Ramnagar where we’ll search the boulder-strewn river for the rare and increasingly elusive Ibisbill, as well as wintering Wallcreepers.
+From there we’ll drive up to a delightful lodge just outside Corbett National Park, with superb views across the Kosi River and surrounding dense woodland where we are free to wander on foot.
 We’ll spend two nights at The Den.

-Day 13: This internationally famous reserve, set up for Project Tiger, was established in 1935 and covers 520 square kilometres.
-The Tigers here can be hard to find and with vast areas of forest in which to roam, encounters are a bonus as opposed to something one can expect.
-Exploration on foot is not allowed—indeed it is only possible in areas adjacent to our lodge or if accompanied by an armed guard.
-Happily, the Park is easily accessible by our open-top jeeps.
-Located in the Himalayan foothills between 400 and 1100 metres above sea level, the reserve is divided by the River Ram Ganga (which harbours two species of inland crocodile) and offers a variety of habitats, from dense jungle and mature forests to open grassland, broad river valleys and rolling hills.
-The wealth and variety of species seems almost inexhaustible: Great Hornbill, Asian Barred Owlet, Slaty-headed Parakeet, Himalayan Swiftlet, Lesser Fish-Eagle, or even Great Thick-knee, Stork-billed Kingfisher or White-tailed Rubythroat.
-As well as Tiger, mammals include Indian Elephant, Indian Muntjac and Hog Deer.
-Night in Corbett National Park.
+Day 13: The internationally famous Corbett National Park, established for Project Tiger in 1935, covers 200 square miles.
+The Tigers here can be hard to find, and with vast areas of forest in which to roam, encounters are a bonus as opposed to something one can expect.
+Exploration on foot is not allowed—indeed, it is possible only in areas adjacent to our lodge or if accompanied by an armed guard.
+Happily, the park is easily accessible by our open-top jeeps.
+Located in the Himalayan foothills between 1,300 and 3,500 feet above sea level, the reserve is divided by the River Ram Ganga (which harbours two species of inland crocodile) and offers a variety of habitats from dense jungle and mature forests to open grassland, broad river valleys, and rolling hills.
+The wealth and variety of species seems almost inexhaustible: Great Hornbill, Asian Barred Owlet, Slaty-headed Parakeet, Himalayan Swiftlet, Lesser Fish-Eagle, or even Great Thick-knee, Stork-billed Kingfisher, or White-tailed Rubythroat.
+As well as Tiger, mammals include Indian Elephant, Indian Muntjac, and Hog Deer.
+Night at The Den.

-Updated: 02 March 2020
+Updated: 02 July 2020